Trojan International - Trojan Boats - Trojan Parts and Forum

 At the 1979 Norwalk Boat Show Seith talked of the need for a dramatic change with boating editor and writer Pete Smyth, who had once worked for Trojan.
 "You should talk to Harry Schoell," said Pete.

-In 1979, Harry was a designer in search Of a company, and Trojan was a company in search of survival.
+In 1979, Harry was a designer in search of a company, and Trojan was a company in search of survival.

 Enter Harry Schoell: